Parts of this article were featured in The PIE News and Study Travel Media:

-The first-ever online university program on innovation in the Greater Bay Area (GBA) of China launched last month to a worldwide reception.
-Hosted by South China University of Technology (SCUT) in Guangzhou, the course surpassed its 150-student limit, with 157 participants from 28 different countries and regions filling its virtual seats.
+The first-ever online university program on innovation in the Greater Bay Area (GBA) of China launched in 2021 to a worldwide reception.
+Hosted by South China University of Technology (SCUT) in Guangzhou, and created by Jon Santangelo of GBA Academy, the first cohort surpassed its 150-student limit, with 157 participants from 28 different countries and regions filling its virtual seats.

 A new 3-week program with introductory lectures on emerging technologies like AI (artificial intelligence), e-commerce and blockchain as well as infrastructure-themed lessons on smart cities and mobility, all dissertations are in English by Chinese professors at SCUT.